roybrown77/wu-tang-react-node-template/README.md

 - ReactJs - javascript framework to build composable user interfaces aka make sites like lego blocks
 - Google Material Design - framework to create beautiful, customizable ui components aka make it look as good as Google stuff
-- ** coming soon ** Progressive Web App capabilities to make a web site look, feel and respond as well as an installed app especially when there are network and memory limitations.
+- Progressive Web App capabilities to make a web site look, feel and respond as well as a mobile app.
 More info at https://developers.google.com/web/progressive-web-apps/
+    - Run within the secure context of HTTPS
+    - Add to Home Screen for easier revisits and prevent showing browser's URL bar

 Hosting server: